 Drs.
 David and Melody are certified in the Webster Technique by the International Chiropractic Pediatric Association (ICPA).

 For more information about the Webster Technique, read this article or visit the International Chiropractic Pediatric Association (ICPA) website.

-NSA is a unique and extraordinarily gentle type of spinal care that supports clients on their wellness journey allowing them to progress in body, mind and spirit.
-NSA is great for everyone.
+NS is a unique and extraordinarily gentle type of spinal care that supports clients on their wellness journey allowing them to progress in body, mind and spirit.
+NS is great for everyone.

 Diversified is a widely utilized chiropractic technique and one that is taught at most chiropractic colleges.
 In addition to being one of the most commonly used of all the chiropractic techniques, Diversified is the one probably most familiar to clients.
 The Diversified adjustment involves a high-velocity, low-amplitude thrust that usually results in a cavitation of a joint (quick, shallow thrusts that cause the popping noise often associated with a chiropractic adjustment).
 The object of the technique is to restore proper alignment of the spinal column and create better joint function thus enabling the central nervous system to work at it’s optimal level.

 This is a specific chiropractic method and is a variation of the Diversified technique that uses a special table with several segments called drop pieces.
 These segments can be cocked up a fraction of an inch, so when the thrust is delivered, the table will drop this fraction of an inch.
 The object of the drop is to distract (open) the joint during the adjustment.
 The drop pieces assist the practitioner’s thrust and work with the force of gravity thus minimizing the force required for the adjustment.